nice-game-hints/cleo/Chapter-2/HighSeas/ocean.md

 ---

+Like I said, time to set sail!

 # Setting sail?
 How?
 You know someone with a boat.

 # Where should I start?
+If you're still looking for the boat, try heading back to Ingo and looking around.

-You've got a whole ocean to explore - why not look around as you please?
+When you find it, you've got a whole ocean to explore - why not look around as you please?

 ## Can I get some island-specific guides?
 These guides should be followed in order.